 What I have chosen is to see the beauty in all that life offers, even in the darker moments, which I have had plenty of.
 I have also learned that every tunnel does have an end that is filled with a light beyond conceptualized beauty.
 I’ll be waiting for you at the end of tunnel should you choose to accept the invitation.
 This invitation is to take all you have learned in the journey of life, and integrate it in a tangible way so that you can offer your own gifts back in the world.
 I fully believe that no being in this lifetime is free from suffering until we are all free of suffering.
 We can humbly help guide one another there.

 I attained my Master’s Degree in Eastern Religious Studies from Naropa University, focusing on the holistic healing benefits of various forms of meditation practices.
-During this time, I lived in Hindu Ashrams and Buddhist monasteries both research based & for personal growth.
-Further experiential research took me to India to experience the indigenous cultural birthplace of yoga philosophy & personal practice.
+During this time, I lived in ashrams and Buddhist centers, both research based & for personal growth.
+Further experiential research took me to India to experience the cultural birthplace of yoga philosophy & personal practice.

 I continued my interest in neural pathway & brain change theory at the Earth Based Institute; a wilderness therapy & nature-based school of meditation, incorporating practices from the lineage of Apache elder Grandfather Stalking Wolf.
 This is where I committed myself to this specific lineage in nature-based spiritual lifestyle & psychology.